Kaikohe to Ōkaihau

 • Kaikohe is approximately the middle of the cycle trail

-• 80 metre long curved Rail tunnel.
-Handy hint!
-Let your eyes adjust to the dark before entering or dismount your bike and walk
+• There is an 80 metre long curved rail tunnel.
+Handy hint – Let your eyes adjust to the dark before entering or dismount your bike and walk.

 • Summit of Kaikohe – views of the sand dunes in Hokianga Harbour to the West and Mt Hikurangi to the South